-The financial impact of the coronavirus (COVID-19) is starting to trickle down to credit cards after the Federal Reserve lowered its benchmark interest rate twice in less than three weeks.
+The financial impact of the coronavirus (COVID-19) is trickling down to credit cards after the Federal Reserve lowered its benchmark interest rate twice in less than three weeks.

-The Fed’s rate indirectly drives the APR of most credit cards, which means card APRs are starting to go down, and more will soon follow suit.
+The Fed’s rate indirectly drives the APR of most credit cards, which means card APRs have gone down, and more will soon follow suit.
 Here’s more about what has happened, and what it means for the credit cards in your wallet—and any card debt you’re carrying right now.

 The Federal Reserve made its latest rate cut on Sunday, March 15, 2020, bringing its benchmark interest rate (more specifically, the federal funds rate) down 1 percentage point to a 0%-0.25% range to help counter economic disruption caused by the snowballing impacts of COVID-19 across the U.S.